nolanlawson/fruitdown/README.md

 IndexedDB support is pretty awful these days.
 Every browser except for Chrome and Firefox has tons of bugs, but Safari's are arguably [the](https://gist.github.com/nolanlawson/08eb857c6b17a30c1b26) [worst](http://www.raymondcamden.com/2014/09/25/IndexedDB-on-iOS-8-Broken-Bad).
 While there are well-known workarounds for [Microsoft's bugs](https://gist.github.com/nolanlawson/a841ee23436410f37168), most IndexedDB wrappers just gave up and didn't support Apple IndexedDB.
 [PouchDB](http://pouchdb.com), [LocalForage](http://mozilla.github.io/localForage/), [YDN-DB](http://dev.yathit.com/ydn-db/downloads.html), [Lovefield](https://github.com/google/lovefield), [Dexie](http://dexie.org/), and [Level.js](https://github.com/maxogden/level.js) all either fall back to WebSQL or recommend that you use the [IndexedDBShim](https://github.com/axemclion/IndexedDBShim).

 This library is different.
-It does all the crazy backflips you have to do to support Apple IndexedDB.
+It does all the weird backflips you have to do to support Apple IndexedDB.

 ## Design